open-amt-cloud-toolkit/docs/docs/index.md

 # Overview

 **Open Active Management Technology Cloud Toolkit (Open AMT Cloud Toolkit)** provides open-source, modular microservices and libraries for integration of Intel® Active Management Technology (Intel® AMT).
 As an open source implementation, the toolkit makes it easier for IT departments and independent software vendors (ISVs) to adopt, integrate, and customize Out-of-band Management (OOB Management) solutions for Intel vPro® Platforms.

+??? note "Long-Term Support (LTS) Version"
+    Not looking for the current rapid release with the latest features?
+[See the documentation for our Long-Term Support release.](https://open-amt-cloud-toolkit.github.io/docs/{{ docsSite.ltsVersion }})

 <div class="home-nav-row">
   <div class="home-nav-column">